A “slide” in Slider Revolution is a container into which multiple layers [?]

 A module can represent any kind of content Slider Revolution is capable of creating, such as a slider, carousel, hero unit, navigation menu, posts display and so on.

 Multiple modules can be combined to form rich content such as complete sites and landing pages. and edited via the module editor [?]
-The "Module Editor", also known as the "Visual Editor", is an interface used to create & modify modules.
+The "Module Editor" is the tool used to create & modify modules.

-It's through this interface you can add various types of layers to your modules, as well as animation and special FX..
+Through this visual, drag & drop, no-code interface you can add various types of layers, animation and special FX to your modules, as well as managing slides and configuring options..

 Within the module editor, each slide has its own animation timeline [?]